Skip to content

 Connecticut Small Business Grants 2026

-Connecticut's small business support infrastructure is anchored by Connecticut Innovations, a quasi-public agency that backs early-stage tech companies with non-dilutive capital and convertible notes.
-The state also offers stacked R&D tax credits that can be partially refunded in cash — a meaningful advantage for life sciences and advanced manufacturing firms.
+Connecticut's small business support infrastructure is anchored by Connecticut Innovations, a quasi-public agency that backs early-stage tech and bioscience companies with non-dilutive capital and convertible notes.
+The state also stacks R&D tax credits, a 25% angel-investor credit, four manufacturing-specific grant programs, and no-money-down clean-energy financing — one of the deepest state-level toolkits in the Northeast.

 Start here